 This blog will discuss the difference in contract formation between common law jurisdictions and civil law jurisdictions, and how legal translation services can help ensure that consideration is properly expressed in an international commercial contract to minimize the chance of misunderstanding.

-The Legal Concept of Consideration
+Legal Translation of the Concept of Consideration

 All too often those making contracts internationally are under the impression that the agreements they make will be interpreted and enforced in the same way, no matter where the parties reside.
 Not so fast.